You are here

 An action-packed schedule, exclusive ticket discounts, home runs and Racing Presidents add up to one exciting baseball experience in the District.

-The Washington Nationals, who have won four National League East titles since 2012, return to action on a mission to bring a title to DC.
-Throughout the spring and summer, Anthony Rendon, Juan Soto, Max Scherzer and Trea Turner will look to propel the Nats toward their first World Series title.
+The Washington Nationals, who have four National League East titles, five postseason appearances and a World Series championship since 2012, set out to defend their 2019 title and live up to DC's recent re-branding as "District of Champions."
+Throughout the spring and summer, fans can watch 21-year-old phenom Juan Soto launch balls over the fence and a staff of aces that includes Max Scherzer and Stephen Strasburg send opposing hitters back to the dugout.
 The sheer joy of watching pro baseball players compete is a big reason to catch a game, but it’s not the only one.

 Get an exclusive discount and save big on Washington Nationals tickets.
 Just go to the single game tickets page, select the game you wish to attend and enter the promotional code VISITDC to experience one of baseball’s most exciting teams in action.